Oruko-pj/start-your-year-2025/README.md

 # start-your-year-2025
-Transitioning fron Javascript to Typescript
+Transitioning from Javascript to Typescript